 Ranges of main and total effects for this parameter were found to be comparable to the majority of the other parameters discussed previously.
-For normal PDFs these ranged from 0 to 21.89 % and from 0 to 43.8 %, respectively (Table 3, Fig. 2) and for uniform PDFs these ranged from 0 to 18.1 % and 0 to 43.8 % (Table 4), respectively.
-For main effects under normal PDF the most significant model input parameters were, once again, aspect (21.9 %), Fr (16.7 %), vegetation height (7.8 %), surface Mo (7.0 %) and surface roughness (6.5 %).
-The total effects were broadly similar, but surface roughness became the third most important parameter, whereas other inputs (e.g. station height, $[O_3]$ in the air, obstacle height and PSI) become important.
-Under uniform PDFs, the most important parameters were aspect (18.1 %), Fr (16.9 %), Mo (8.2 %), vegetation height (5.9 %), and surface roughness (4.8 %).
-Under total effects, once again, surface roughness becomes more important, and the same additional model parameters as were observed under normal PDFs also contributed greater than 1 %.
-Once again, aspect and Fr, vegetation height and surface roughness seem to be the most important variables influencing $\overline{\text{Tair}}{\text{daily}}$.
+For normal PDFs these range from 0 to 21.89 % and from 0 to 43.8 %, respectively (Table 4, Fig. 3), and for uniform PDFs these range from 0 to 18.1 % and 0 to 43.8 % (Table 5), respectively.
+For main effects under normal PDFs the most significant model input parameters were, once again, aspect (21.9 %), Fr (16.7 %), vegetation height (7.8 %), surface Mo (7.0 %) and surface roughness (6.5 %).
+The total effects were broadly similar, but surface roughness became the third-most-important parameter, whereas other inputs (e.g. station height, [O3] in the air, obstacle height and PSI) become important.
+Under uniform PDFs, the most important parameters were aspect (18.1%), Fr (16.9%), Mo (8.2%), vegetation height (5.9%) and surface roughness (4.8%).
+Under total effects, once again, surface roughness becomes more important, and the same additional model parameters as were observed under normal PDFs also contributed greater than 1%.
+Once again, aspect, Fr, vegetation height and surface roughness seem to be the most important variables influencing Tair{daily}.

-Twenty three first order interactions with values higher than 0.1% were found for this parameter, and once again, the interaction between slope and aspect is the most important (5.2%), although it is closely followed by interactions between vegetation height and surface roughness (4.4%) and between Fr and vegetation height (2.0%)
+Twenty-three first-order interactions with values higher than 0.1 % were found for this parameter, and, once again, the interaction between slope and aspect is the most important (5.2 %), although it is closely followed by interactions between vegetation height and surface roughness (4.4 %), between Fr and vegetation height (2.0 %) and between aspect and surface roughness (1.9 %).
+Of the 23 first-order interactions higher than 0.1 % also found assuming a normal PDF for model inputs/outputs, the most important was between slope and aspect (5.0 %), closely followed by the interactions between vegetation height and surface roughness (4.1 %) inputs, but a number of other important interactions are